 First, what is MRSA?
 MRSA is well known as a deadly problem for hospitalized people with open wounds or those recovering from surgery.
 This type of MRSA is known as hospital-acquired MRSA.

 A new study from the University of California, Irvine shows that the vast majority of surveyed nursing homes tested positive for the drug-resistant MRSA bacteria.
 Researchers surveyed 22 facilities and found 20 to have strains of methicillin-resistant Staphylococcus aureus (MRSA).
 MRSA is the bacterial strain that no longer responds to the antibiotics used to treat staph infections.
-Once it gets going, it s a beast of a task to fight it off.
-What we now know – and suspected all along – is that nursing home patients are particularly at risk, even more so than others patient of the same age who are not in nursing homes.
+Once it gets going, it’s a beast of a task to fight it off.
+What we now know – and suspected all along – is that nursing home patients are particularly at risk, even more so than other patients of the same age who are not in nursing homes.